 Through new installation, object and video-based works the rising Djabugay Artists Collective tells the story of Gurra-minya and Gurra-bana, the dry and wet sides of the traditional Djabugay moitey system.

 Bulurru is a very important Djabugay ngirrma (language) word.
 Its meaning crosses contexts: lore, creation, the creator, story waters, story places, the country, time itself, spiritual beings, and much more.
 Gurra-Gurra means ancestors in the Djabugay ngirrma.
 ‘Minya’ is meat from the dry-side of country.
 ‘Bana’ means water from the wet-side Country.
 If your father came from the dry-side, all your siblings had to follow your fathers’ line, and you all became gurra-minya.
 If you were from gurra-minya you must marry someone from gurra-bana.

-Barry Hunter, exhibition cultural curator
+Dennis Hunter, exhibition cultural curator